Skip to main content

 Vital also schedules jobs to backfill historical data upon connection establishment.
 Historical data are data that exist prior to the connection establishment.
 Because this can amount to months of data — and might potentially run into temporary provider-side API rate limits — these backfill jobs may take minutes to hours to complete.

-You can inspect the status of historical data backfill jobs of each individual user through Vital Dashboard or Vital API.
+You can inspect the status of historical data backfill jobs of each individual user through Junction Dashboard or Junction API.

 Once the historical data backfill job of a specific resource has fully completed, Vital sends a Historical Pull Completion event for the resource: